 The 2030 Agenda encourages countries to develop national responses to the Sustainable Development Goals (SDGs) and incorporate them into planning and policy.
-The Minister for Communications, Climate Action and Environment has lead responsibility for this but, as a whole-of-government initiative, all Ministers retain responsibility for implementing the individual SDGs relating to their functions.
+The Minister for the Environment, Climate and Communications (DECC) has lead responsibility for this but, as a whole-of-government initiative, all Ministers retain responsibility for implementing the individual SDGs relating to their functions.

 The SDG Champions Programme was established by the government to raise public awareness of the SDGs through partnership and promotion.
 The Programme illustrates practical ways in which organisations and individuals can contribute to achieving the SDGs, using the champion organisations' practices as examples.

 focuses mainly on a select number of SDGs but all campaigns are built around the core message that the SDGs are for everyone in society and that each of us can make a contribution, large or small, to their success.

 National SDG Stakeholder Forum

 A fundamental feature of the 2030 Agenda is the inclusive and active voice stakeholders had in both the negotiation and adoption of the Agenda.
 Achieving sustainable development, and particularly the targets and commitments set out in the 17 SDGs, will require not only action by government but all individuals across society.